-King Charles discusses ‘hardship’ of cost of living crisis in inaugural King’s Speech
+King addresses ‘anxiety and hardship’ of cost of living crisis in first speech

-King Charles discusses ‘great anxiety and hardship’ of cost of living crisis in inaugural King’s Speech
+King Charles notes ‘anxiety and hardship’ of cost of living crisis in first Christmas speech

 Monarch paid tribute to people who donated food, money or time to those in need

-King Charles III used his first Christmas address to speak to to people struggling to “keep their families fed and warm” amid the cost of living crisis.
+King Charles used his first Christmas address to acknowledge the many Britons struggling to “keep their families fed and warm” amid the cost of living crisis.

-On Christmas Day, the royal’s inaugural King’s Speech was broadcast across the country.
-It is his first address following the death of Queen Elizabeth II on 8 September.
+He spoke of the “great anxiety and hardship” in his first Christmas Day broadcast as monarch following the death of Queen Elizabeth II on 8 September.

-After opening the address with a tribute to his late mother, the monarch spoke of the Queen’s “faith” in people.
+After opening the pre-recorded address with a tribute to his late mother, he spoke of the queen’s faith in people.

 “It is a belief in the extraordinary ability of each person to touch, with goodness and compassion, the lives of others, and to shine a light in the world around them,” Charles said.
 “This is the essence of our community and the very foundation of our society.